 Contact Rosenthal Kalabus & Therrian for a confidential case evaluation if you were convicted after trial proceedings marred by errors.
 Or there was prejudice or misconduct that deprived you of your rights.
 Let our criminal defense attorneys advocate for the relief you deserve, such as resentencing, a new trial, or dismissing your charges.

-Understanding the Appeals Process in Texas
+Understanding the Criminal Appeals Process in Texas

 When errors occur during a criminal prosecution and trial, they influence the outcome.
 It results in an unfair or illegal result and deprivation of a criminal defendant’s civil and constitutional rights.
 A defendant can file an appeal of their conviction and sentence.
 An appeal does not permit a defendant to retry the case before the appeals court.
 Instead, the defendant must identify a legal error during the trial court proceedings.
 To appeal a conviction and sentence, a defendant must file a notice of appeal within 30 days of the verdict.
 In practice, criminal defense attorneys file notices of appeal immediately after the trial court reads the verdict.